Battle of Novara

 Tactics

-Massive use of Swiss pikemen in tight formations, superiority of infantry over cavalry, rapid maneuvers and coordinated charges.
+Massive use of Swiss pikemen in tight formations, infantry superiority over cavalry, rapid maneuvers and coordinated charges.
+La Trémoille blocked supply routes to Milan; mutiny of Milanese Swiss and Landsknechts on 9–10 April forced mercenary capitulation, isolating Lombard troops.

 Consequences